gravitational/teleport/rfd/00XY-session-locking.md

 message SessionLockSpecV2 {
     // Target describes the set of sessions to which the session lock applies.
     SessionLockTarget Target;
-    // EffectiveFrom is the time point at which the session lock comes into force. google.protobuf.Timestamp EffectiveFrom;
     // Message is the message displayed to locked-out users. string Message;
+    // Expires if set specifies TTL for the lock. google.protobuf.Timestamp Expires;
 }

 // SessionLockTarget lists the attributes of a session all of which (when set)